-Below Expected Developmental Level of Competency Meets Developmental Level of Competency Exceeds Developmental Level of Competency Elements associated with this competency: Demonstrate the substantially independent ability to formulate research or other scholarly activities (e.g., critical literature reviews, dissertation, efficacy studies, clinical case studies, theoretical papers, program evaluation projects, program development projects) that are of sufficient quality and rigor to have the potential to contribute to the scientific, psychological, or professional knowledge base.
+Below Expected Developmental Level of Competency Meets Developmental Level of Competency Exceeds Developmental Level of Competency Elements associated with this competency: · · Demonstrate the substantially independent ability to formulate research or other scholarly activities (e.g., critical literature reviews, dissertation, efficacy studies, clinical case studies, theoretical papers, program evaluation projects, program development projects) that are of sufficient quality and rigor to have the potential to contribute to the scientific, psychological, or professional knowledge base.
 Conduct research or other scholarly activities.

-Critically evaluate and disseminate research or other scholarly activity via professional publication and presentation at the local (including the host institution), regional, or national level.
+via professional publication and presentation at the local (including the host institution), regional, or national level. ---